rshkabari/ChessV2/README.md

 ### Contributing:
 Contributions are welcome!
 Please follow these steps to contribute:

-## Authors:
+## Authors
 Ray Shkabari - rshkabari

-## Contact:
+## Contact
 Email: rshkabari@gmail.com

 Project Link: https://github.com/rshkabari/ChessV2

-## Note for Web-Based IDE Users:
+## Note for Web-Based IDE Users
 ChessV2 may not launch correctly on web-based versions of IDEs like VS Code.
 Please use a desktop-based IDE or code editor to run and develop this game.

-## License:
+## License
 This project is not currently under any specific open-source license.
-If you decide to add a license, update this section to link to the LICENSE file in the repository.